roobet-bonus-code/.github/README.md

 - Australia
 - LATAM

 Some regions may require a VPN.
-Always follow local laws and platform terms.
+Always comply with local regulations.

 ---

-## ❓ Frequently Asked Questions
+## ❓ FAQ

 **Is Roobet legit?**
 Yes.
 Roobet is a well-established crypto casino with a large global user base.

 **Does Roobet require KYC?**
-Most users can play without KYC unless withdrawals trigger verification.
+Usually no, unless withdrawals trigger verification.

-**Can I use multiple Roobet promo codes?**
+**Can I use more than one promo code?**
-No. Only one promo or referral code can be applied per account.
+No — only one promo code can be applied per account.

 ---

 ## ⚠️ Disclaimer

-This organization is for informational and comparison purposes only.
+This page is for informational and comparison purposes only.
 Gambling involves risk — play responsibly.